udif/cae-win-tools/Readme.md

 Note: **On the first build** , a base containers with all the linux tools and libraries will be created.
 On further invocations, the docker image will be reused.

-`build clean` - **Warning!** This will remove all your local Docker containers, if any.
-Docker images will be left as-is.
+`build clean` - This will remove all the containers and images created by this script.
+Your other Docker containers and Docker images will be untouched.
 `build iverilog` - Build the icarus verilog simulator.
 `build yosys` - Build the yosys synthesis tools.
 `build arachne` - Build the arachne place & route tool for the ice40HX family, *plus* the required icstorm tools.